David G. Booth: Career

 After Booth left graduate school in Chicago, he helped create one of the world's first index funds in the 1970s as part of a team at Wells Fargo led by John “Mac” McQuown.
-He launched the first passively managed small company strategy after founding Dimensional in 1981.
+He then launched the first passively managed small company strategy after founding Dimensional in 1981.
 Under Booth's leadership, Dimensional grew from a small business operating out of the spare room of his Brooklyn brownstone apartment to a global investment manager with more than 1,500 employees and around $800 billion in assets under management.
 Booth led Dimensional as CEO and later Co-CEO until 2017, when he stepped back from the daily management of the firm.
 He remains closely involved in strategic initiatives at Dimensional as chairman.

 Booth has spent his career applying groundbreaking financial theory and research to the world of asset management.
 His investment approach with Dimensional is based on the application of the efficient market hypothesis, and he helped pioneer what would later be called factor investing, targeting areas of the market that research shows have higher expected returns.
 Dimensional's researchers and academics seek to develop investment strategies that will outperform index funds.

 Booth has served on institutional boards, including the Becker Friedman Institute Advisory Board and the Hoover Institution Board of Overseers; as a trustee of New York's Museum of Modern Art, where he also serves on the executive committee; as a trustee emeritus of the University of Chicago; and as a life trustee of the University of Kansas Endowment Association.

 According to Forbes, he had a net worth of $2 billion in August 2021.